 New products often are developed thanks to feedback from customers, so there’s no better place to begin when launching a product than with your subscribers.
 If your latest release appeals to a specific set of your customers, for example, you can segment your list based on previous purchases.

 Create a time-sensitive promotion that relates to customers’ interests.
-Offer a discount on the same category of items they bought in the week before.
+Offer a discount on the same category of items they bought the week before.
 Remember, when a sale is compelling, it’s best not to let overly clever copy get in the way.

 Whether you send a regular newsletter or set up a drip campaign about special promotions, you can always include discount codes to boost your subscribers’ motivation to make a purchase.
 Offering a feeling of exclusivity and membership is a great way to introduce emotion into your marketing.